BerkeleyLearnVerify/Scenic/docs/tutorials/dynamics.rst

 By default, scenarios run forever, unless the :option:`--time` option is used to impose a time limit.
-However, scenarios can also define termination criteria using the :keyword:`terminate when` statement; for example, we could decide to end a scenario as soon as the ego car travels at least a certain distance:
+However, scenarios can also define termination criteria using the ``terminate when`` statement; for example, we could decide to end a scenario as soon as the ego car travels at least a certain distance:

 .. code-block:: scenic